msteinert/bstring/README.md

 These have not been supplied in bstrlib or bstraux to prevent unnecessary linking with file I/O functions.

-2. `vsnprintf` is not available on all compilers.
-Because of this, the `bformat` and `bformata` functions (and format and formata methods) are not guaranteed to work properly.
-For those compilers that don't have `vsnprintf`, the `BSTRLIB_NOVSNP` macro should be set before compiling bstrlib, and the format functions/method will be disabled.

-   The more recent ANSI C standards have specified the required inclusion of a `vsnprintf` function.

-3. The `bstrlib` function names are not unique in the first 6 characters.
+2. The `bstrlib` function names are not unique in the first 6 characters.
 This is only an issue for older C compiler environments which do not store more than 6 characters for function names.

-4. The `bsafe` module defines macros and function names which are part of the C library.
+3. The `bsafe` module defines macros and function names which are part of the C library.
 This simply overrides the definition as expected on all platforms tested, however it is not sanctioned by the ANSI standard.
 This module is clearly optional and should be omitted on platforms which